Elevate Your True Self

 Development of technical knowledge and language skills for careers in tourism and hospitality, emphasizing hands-on language functions, technical vocabulary, register and grammatical structures in related fields, such as responding to enquiries, making recommendations, dealing with problems, planning tour programs, etc.

-CR 658 : English for Legal Purposes
+CR 660 : English for Digital Marketing Management

 CR 756 : English for International Business

-Concepts and theories relating to international business; vocabulary and language patterns used in international business contexts
+Concepts and theories relating to international business.
+Vocabulary and language patterns used in international business contexts

-CR 757 : English for Entrepreneurship
+CR 757 : English for Entrepreneurship and Startup Business

-CR 758 : Translation Principles for Careers
+CR 758 : Translation in the Digital Age

-Essential knowledge of English pronunciation development, e.g. phonemes, vowel and consonant sounds, stress, intonation, variation of sounds due to different factors; Emphasis on English phonological features considered problematic for learners of English as an international language, as well as on effective communication
+Essential knowledge of English pronunciation development, e.g. phonemes, vowel and consonant sounds, stress, intonation, variation of sounds due to different factors.
+Emphasis on English phonological features considered problematic for learners of English as an international language, as well as on effective communication

 CR 617 : Global Englishes and Intercultural Communication

-Concepts of English as an International Language; Historical, socio-cultural, and political contexts of English; Study of varieties of Englishes in terms of features and structures; Global Englishes and their integration into intercultural communication
+Concepts of English as an International Language.
+Historical, socio-cultural, and political contexts of English.
+Study of varieties of Englishes in terms of features and structures.
+Global Englishes and their integration into intercultural communication

 CR 716 : Sociocultural Aspects of English